angusb/pysana/README.md

 ## Todo
 * Add to pip
+* Handle TODO's in code
 * Test coverage

 ## Contributing
+* Send me an email or create an Issue of what you want to do
 * Fork
 * Create a branch
 * Commit and push to the newly created branch